-Entry requirement: Level 2 Art Design (having achieved AS 91320) Level 1 Art or Level 1 PAD is preferred.
-An understanding of basic computing skills, in particular Photoshop/3D modelling programs would be an advantage.
+Entry requirement: Level 2 Art Design (having achieved AS 91320) or HOD discretion Level 1 Art or Level 1 PAD is preferred.
+An understanding of basic computing skills, in particular Photoshop/3D modeling programs would be an advantage.

-Level 3: Title of Standard: l or E Cr 91445 Use drawing to demonstrate understanding of conventions appropriate to design I 4 91450 Systematically clarify ideas using drawing informed by established design practice ı 4 91455 Produce a systematic body of work that integrates conventions and regenerates ideas within design practice E 14
+Level 3: Title of Standard: l or E Cr 91445 Use drawing to demonstrate understanding of conventions appropriate to design ı 4 91450 Systematically clarify ideas using drawing informed by established design practice ı 4 91455 Produce a systematic body of work that integrates conventions and regenerates ideas within design practice E 14